vuetifyjs/vuetify/README.md

 Vuetify supports all **modern browsers**, including IE11 and Safari 9+ (using polyfills).
 From mobile📱 to laptop 💻 to desktop 🖥, you can rest assured that your application will work as expected.

 Interested in the bleeding edge?
-Try the vue-cli Webpack SSR (Server side rendered) template and build websites optimized for SEO.
+Try the Vue CLI 3 Webpack SSR (Server side rendered) template and build websites optimized for SEO.

 For more information about IE11 and Safari 9+ polyfills, visit our [Quick Start Guide](https://vuetifyjs.com/en/getting-started/quick-start#ie11-safari-9-support)